TharindaNimnajith/TharindaNimnajith/README.md

   </div>
   <br/>
   <div align='left'>
-    I completed a Software Engineering Internship as a Trainee Software Developer at IFS R&D International (Private) Limited, Sri Lanka.
-Then I worked part-time as a Software Engineer at two Sri Lankan startup tech companies (Vertex and Cube360) on a variety of software projects.
-Currently, I am working at LSEG Technology, Malabe, Sri Lanka (A London Stock Exchange Group Business) as a Software Engineer.
+    I completed a one-year Software Engineering internship as a Trainee Software Developer at IFS R&D International (Pvt) Ltd, Sri Lanka.
+Then I worked as a Software Engineer at the tech startup Cube360 on various software projects.
+    Currently, I am working as a Software Engineer at LSEG Technology (Millennium IT), Malabe.
   </div>
   <br/>
   <div align='left'>
-    I am a hardworking individual who likes to work as a team, face new challenges, solve problems, and gain knowledge and experience on new technologies and modern trends in software engineering.
+    As a Software Engineer with more than 3 years of industry experience, I am a hard-working individual who likes to work in a team, face new challenges, solve problems, and gain knowledge and expertise on new technologies and modern trends in software engineering.
 I look for opportunities to learn and grow by making positive contributions to enhance the performance of the company I am working for.
   </div>
 </div>
 <hr/>